jamespamplin/eslint-config-idiomatic/README.md

 }
 ```

-### 2.B enforce single variable declarations on a line
+### 2.B enforce single variable declarations on a new line

 ```js
 // Expect error: